Selling to large companies is totally different to small organizations. Therefore, your sales strategy must be different too.

 Instead of losing time in small deals that never convert, establishing a high-performance sales process for selling to large companies helps you land clients that really move the needle.

-The sales process for these deals is more intricate, more demanding, and does take personalization, patience, and hard work.
+The sales process for these deals is more complex, more demanding, and does take personalization, patience, and hard work.

 Not to mention it will take months (or years) to close a deal.